cramosqa/github-user-search-v1/tests/TESTPLAN.md

 Ensure that UI elements are correctly displayed and responsive across various screen sizes and devices.
 Validate that the UI follows design guidelines and is intuitive for users to interact with.

+tests\user-search-v1-tests.robot

+### End-to-End (E2E) Tests:

+Test the entire application flow from user input to displaying results on the page.
+Use automated testing tools to simulate real user interactions and verify expected behavior.
+Validate that the application behaves correctly across different browsers and devices.

+tests\user-search-v1-tests.robot

+### Integration Tests:

+Test the interaction between different components, including frontend UI, backend API, and external services like the GitHub API.
+Ensure that components work together as intended and handle data flow correctly.

+tests\user-search-v1-tests.robot

+### Unit Tests:

+Test individual components, functions, or modules of the frontend codebase.
+Verify that each function behaves as expected in isolation.
+Mock dependencies such as API calls to simulate different scenarios.

+WIP

 ### Performance Tests:

 Measure the performance of the web page under different conditions.
 Test the response time of search requests to the GitHub API.
 Verify that the page loads quickly and remains responsive, even under heavy load.

+TBD

 ### Security Tests: